 \subsection{Kan extensions and Stability}

 In \cite{KellerScherotzke13b}, we introduced in more generality the notion of intermediate extensions and stability.
-We recall them here adapted to the setup of this paper.
-We call an $\cR$--module $M$ {\em stable} if $\Hom_{\cR}(S, M)=0$ vanishes for all modules $S$ supported only in non-frozen vertices.
-Equivalently, $M$ does not contain any non zero submodule supported only on non frozen vertices.
-We call $M$ {\em costable} if we have $\Hom_{ \cR}(M, S)=0$ for each module $S$ supported only in non-frozen vertices.
-Equivalently, $M$ does not contain any non zero quotient supported only on non frozen vertices.
+We recall them here in a version which is adapted to the setup of this paper.
+We call an $\cR$--module $M$ {\em stable} if $\Hom_{\cR}(S, M)$ vanishes for all modules $S$ supported only in non-frozen vertices.
+Equivalently, $M$ does not contain any non zero submodule supported only on non-frozen vertices.
+We call $M$ {\em costable} if we have $\Hom_{ \cR}(M, S)=0$ for each module $S$ supported only on non-frozen vertices.
+Equivalently, $M$ does not admit any non zero quotient supported only on non-frozen vertices.
 A module is {\em bistable}, if it is both stable and costable.

-As the restriction functor is a localization functor in the sense of \cite{Gabriel62}, it admits a right and a left adjoint which we denote $K_R$ and $K_L$ respectively: the left and right Kan extension cf.~\cite{MacLane98}.
+As the restriction functor is a localization functor in the sense of \cite{Gabriel62}, it admits a right and a left adjoint which we denote $K_R$ and $K_L$ respectively: the left and right Kan extension cf.~\cite[Chapter X]{MacLane98}.

 We obtain the following recollement of abelian categories:

 We define the intermediate extension as the image of the canonical map $K_R \to K_L$ (see \cite{KellerScherotzke13b} for general properties).
 To distinguish the graded from the non graded case, we will denote the Kan extensions by $K_R^{gr} $, $K_L^{gr} $ and $K_{LR}^{gr} $ in the graded setting.